adilsheeth/hfb/README.md

 - Performance testing to ensure fast load times and responsiveness
 - Cross-browser testing to ensure compatibility across major browsers

+Lighthouse was used to test the accessibility, and page load testing.
+Additionally, testing was conducted on different devices, in order to ensure that the solution was cross-compatible and effective.

+Feedback from the client was considered throughout the development cycle, including:
+- Ditching the payment system
+- Creating a better sign up system, including google maps integration
+- Creating an admin panel with the ability to change the status of an order.

 Code in JavaScript was optimised for performance, with a focus on reducing load times and ensuring a smooth user experience.
 The PWA was designed to be responsive and mobile-friendly, with a clean and intuitive interface that allows users to easily browse products, make bookings, and manage their accounts.

 ## Component C
 Presentation is attached to the Google Classroom submission.